ivofrolov/platform-launchpadpro-simulator/README.md

 platform = launchpadpro-simulator
 ```

-You can combine both simulator and [hardware platform](https://github.com/ivofrolov/platform-launchpadpro) in one project using the environments.
+You can combine both simulator and [hardware platform](https://github.com/ivofrolov/platform-launchpadpro) in one project using Platformio environments.

 Compile firmware and launch simulator using `pio run -t exec`.